ziskind1/nativescripting_site1/data/posts/async-await-in-nativescript/async-await-in-nativescript.md

 <br/><br/>

-Async/await works for either NativeScript Core or NativeScript with Angular, so I'll just demonstrate this using the Angular Hello World template, especially since it already has a service set up that returns items to a component.
+Async/await works for either NativeScript Core, NativeScript with Angular, or NativeScript-Vue.
+I'll  demonstrate this using the Angular Hello World template, especially since it already has a service set up that returns items to a component.
 Just in case, here is the service.

 <br/><br/>